 The 3i Touring brings a proximity key, front sports seats, a leather-wrapped steering wheel, a rear-seat center armrest, heated side mirrors, a rear spoiler, a blind-spot warning system with rear cross-traffic alerts and 16-inch alloy wheels.

-Optional on the 3i Touring is a Touring Technology Package that adds a navigation with a seven-inch display screen, a rearview camera, a nine-speaker Bose audio system, HD Radio, SiriusXM satellite radio, Aha radio integration, Pandora and Stitcher radio compatibility, SMS text message receipt and delivery, two USB ports, voice command functionality, an overhead console with sunglasses holder, illuminated vanity mirrors and a shark fin antenna.
+Optional on the 3i Touring is a Touring Technology Package that adds a navigation with a seven-inch display screen, a nine-speaker Bose audio system, HD Radio, SiriusXM satellite radio, Aha radio integration, Pandora and Stitcher radio compatibility, SMS text message receipt and delivery, two USB ports, voice command functionality, an overhead console with sunglasses holder, illuminated vanity mirrors and a shark fin antenna.

 The 3i Grand Touring features all the goodies from the Touring Technology Package in addition to a six-way power-adjustable driver's seat, leatherette upholstery, heated front seats and a moonroof.

 Stepping up to the 3s Touring brings the more powerful 2.5-liter engine, a six-speed automatic, bi-xenon headlights, LED running lights, LED taillights, foglights, a piano black-finish grille and 18-inch alloy wheels.

 The range-topping 3s Grand Touring includes rain-sensing windshield wipers, an auto-dimming rear-view mirror with Homelink integration, auto on-off headlights, auto-leveling adaptive bi-xenon headlights and perforated leather upholstery.

 The 3s Grand Touring can be upgraded with its own unique Touring Technology Package, which adds the i-ELOOP system, active grille shutters, High Beam Control, a Lane Departure Warning System and Smart City Brake Support.